longouyang/nosub/README.md

 (todo: windows)

-# Usage

-## Authentication credentials

-First, place your AWS authentication credentials in `~/.aws/credentials` in this format:
+Next, make a subdirectory called `aws` in your home directory (`~`) and in it place your AWS authentication credentials in a file called `credentials`.
+Use this format:

 ```
 [default]